Redevelopment and PURA

 Does PURA work alone to revitalize neighborhoods?

-No. PURA realizes that it takes a variety of other groups and organizations in order to accomplish its neighborhood redevelopment goals.
-Among the financial and community resources upon which the agency draws are the city’s Community Planning and Development Agency, the Office of Economic Development, the Colorado Housing and Finance Authority, as well as federal agencies, private foundations, private developers, banks and other business organizations.
-Colorado Urban Renewal Law requires PURA to partner with private sector developers to leverage TIF resources to the maximum extent feasible.
+No, it takes various groups and organizations to accomplish a neighborhood’s redevelopment goals.
+The agency draws the financial and community resources from the city’s Community Planning and Development Agency, the Office of Economic Development, and the Colorado Housing and Finance Authority.
+Also included are federal agencies, private foundations, private developers, banks, and other business organizations.
+Lastly, Colorado Urban Renewal Law requires PURA to partner with private sector developers to leverage TIF resources to the maximum extent feasible.

 How does PURA ensure that a redevelopment project will be compatible with the overall planning already in place for a neighborhood?

-Every redevelopment project undertaken by PURA is reviewed by the city of Pueblo Planning and Zoning Commission to determine whether it complies with the city’s Comprehensive Plan.
+Every redevelopment project is reviewed by the city of Pueblo Planning and Zoning Commission to determine whether it complies with the city’s Comprehensive Plan.